ChenLeah/CS5562_HW1_PGD_attack/README.md

 - Testing accuracy: test_model.py

 note:
-- need to update the test_model file to specify hidden test data path
+- need to update the test_model file to specify hidden test data path (check out the TODO line in the file)
 - Other generated result removed (file too large)